 Dual flush toilets have become very popular in Europe and Australia.
 In most cases, they are installed in homes in regions where concerns about water usage are high and municipal governments have placed restrictions on residential water use.
 Follow these steps to save water by installing a dual flush toilet system.

 Measure the distance from the wall behind the toilet to the center of the bolts which hold the toilet to the floor.
-Also measure the diameter and shape of the base.
+Measure the diameter and shape of the base as well.

 Turn off the water supply to the toilet.
 You can usually do so by turning the water valves behind the toilet.
 Flush the toilet several times to remove all water.
 Suction any remaining water with a shop vac.